 Just because you’re spending the day or night on a plane, that doesn’t mean you have to resort to leggings and a t-shirt.
 Not yet.
 I was upgraded to Delta One to Brussels and didn’t want to look frumpy, so I came up with this ultra-comfy outfit.

 Flowy dress: I used to swear by maxi dresses on long-haul flights, but after this trip, I’ve found mid-length works, too.
 Blankets are provided to everyone on long-haul flights, so you can cover up if you’re worried about your dress coming up when you stretch out.

 The dress in the pic is Madewell.
 I got it from Nordstrom Rack for $38 and it’s still in stock *here* in all sizes and two colors (blue and rose).

 Tip: If your maxi is sleeveless, wear a regular bra anyways and throw on a sweater or t-shirt on top to make it look like a skirt.

-Scarf: A scarf is great for traveling because it can double as a shall or extra blanket.
-Even though I’ve had this leopard scarf for years, it’s on trend for Fall 2019.
+Scarf: A scarf is great for traveling because it can double as a shall or an extra blanket.
+Even though I’ve had this leopard scarf for years, it’s on-trend for Fall 2019.

 Long-Haul: What to Wear on Long-Haul & Overnight Flights (8+ hours)